Q: Why Uganda?

 All the sponsorship funds go to tuition, room, board and Ugandan administration.
 We are one of the few organizations that have native, on-the-ground coordinators and oversight which is run by EENU-Uganda, a registered non-governmental organization in Uganda.

 We currently have 29 acres located in the Moyo district of Northern Uganda just south of the Sudanese border.
 The land was donated by local villagers with the understanding that a secondary school would be built there.
 In January 2020, our school opened it’s doors to two levels of education, S1 and S2.
 Due to the pandemic that started the following month, our doors remained open for only 1 quarter.
-Starting in January 2022, St. Thomas Aquinas will open for levels S1-S3 with the hopes to add an additional level of education each year.
+By January 2022, St. Thomas Aquinas open for levels S1-S3 and has added an additional level of education each year.
+The school will be at all 6 secondary grade levels by January 2025.

 The vital work of educating impoverished and orphaned children in Uganda has spread across the country by word of mouth.
 For a child to apply, there is an interview process.
 Our Ugandan coordinators find out the child’s motivation, future goals, family financial need, if the child is currently in school or has been in the past, as well as many other factors.
 The applications are then brought before the Sponsorship Committee on the EENU Board of Directors, who reside in Uganda.
 Children who have been chosen by the board are then put on a priority care list which is communicated to E3 Africa in the United States.
 Once a sponsor comes forward, a child from the list is assigned to the new sponsor.
 E3 Africa relays this information back to the Ugandan team who then speaks to the school board at the school that would be attended to arrange the care of their education.